A Survey of Token Compression for Efficient Multimodal Large Language Models: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultimodal} large language models (MLLMs)~\cite{liu2023visual,li2024llava,xu2024pllava, bai2023qwen,xu2025qwen2,lin2023video, zhang2023video, li2024mvbench,li2023videochat,cheng2024videollama,zhang2025videollama} have demonstrated exceptional performance on complex tasks, including visual question answering (VQA), automatic speech recognition (ASR) and multimodal content generation, by extending the architectural principles of large language models (LLMs)~\cite{vicuna2023,team2024qwen2,llama3modelcard,abdin2024phi}.
-These powerful models derive their strength from processing very long and diverse contexts, such as high-resolution images, extended video sequences, and long audio input with the transformer architectures.
+Multimodal large language models (MLLMs)~\citep{liu2023visual,li2024llava,xu2024pllava, bai2023qwen,xu2025qwen2,lin2023video, zhang2023video, li2024mvbench,li2023videochat,cheng2024videollama,zhang2025videollama,song2024m3gia} have demonstrated exceptional performance on complex tasks, including visual question answering (VQA), automatic speech recognition (ASR) and multimodal content generation, by extending the architectural of large language models (LLMs)~\citep{vicuna2023,team2024qwen2,llama3modelcard,abdin2024phi}.
+These powerful models derive their strength from processing long and diverse contexts, such as high-resolution images, extended video sequences, and long audio input, using transformer architectures.

-Achieving this capability, however, face a significant challenge: the quadratic complexity of the self-attention mechanism.
+Achieving this capability, however, faces a significant challenge: the quadratic complexity of the self-attention mechanism.
 As the number of tokens increases, this complexity leads to substantial computational and memory demands.
-This problem is particularly pronounced in MLLMs, where the tokenization of visual and audio data can generate sequences of orders of magnitude longer than text~\cite{shao2025holitom,tao2025dycoke,yang2025visionzip}.
+This problem is particularly pronounced in MLLMs, where the tokenization of visual and audio data can generate sequences of orders of magnitude longer than text~\citep{shao2025holitom,tao2025dycoke,yang2025visionzip,song2025dualtoken}.

-For instance, as illustrated in Figure~\ref{fig:token_scaling}, the number of image tokens is directly proportional to resolution, while the number of video tokens scales with both resolution and duration, and audio tokens are proportional to duration.
+For instance, as illustrated in Figure~\ref{fig:token_scaling}, the number of image tokens is directly proportional to resolution, while the number of audio tokens is proportional to duration, and video tokens scale with both resolution and duration.
 A single content-rich video can produce tens of millions of tokens, dramatically exacerbating computational inefficiencies and leading to severe inference latency (90 minutes video will be converted into 54M tokens)\footnote{$90\,\text{min} \times 60\,\text{s}/\text{min} \times 10\,\text{frames}/\text{s} \times 1000\,\text{tokens}/\text{frame}.$}.
 Consequently, addressing this computational bottleneck is critical for unlocking the full potential of MLLMs in real-world applications.